MyGoodFoodWorld

 Types of couscous

 Couscous is a staple of the Maghreb region, commonly known as North Africa.
 There are several types of couscous.
-They also come in many sizes—from the tiniest, bead-like grains to larger, pea-sized spheres—each with its unique culinary applications.
+They also come in many sizes: from the tiniest, bead-like grains to larger, pea-sized spheres, each with its unique culinary applications.

+Moroccan couscous is the most familiar type for many people.
 Also known as golden couscous due to its yellow hue, this type is the most commonly available and widely used around the world.
-Its versatility makes it an ideal choice for everything from hearty stews to refreshing salads.

-Instant couscous is what you’ll find most commonly in grocery stores.
+Instant Couscous is what you'll find most commonly in grocery stores.
 This pre-cooked and dried version of Moroccan couscous is perfect for those busy days when you need a quick meal.

 Pearl couscous is another delightful variety, known for its pretty, round, and uniform shapes that resemble pearls!
 Also known as Israeli couscous, Maftoul, or Ptitim, this pellet-like couscous takes a bit longer to cook than Moroccan couscous and has a pleasantly chewy texture.
+Generally light brown, pearl couscous can also be found in tri-color varieties.

 Uncooked Lebanese couscous is placed in a round glass bowl with some more couscous placed on the side of the bowl, on a plate.